310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Midori sighdrop %}
-It’s only when it’s least necessary that he’s super fast to work…
+It’s only when it’s the least necessary that he’s super fast to work…
 {% endbubble %}

 {% bubble Chiaki frustrated %}